Register/Renew a Boat

 Document 2 (required): A Signed Georgia Vessel Registration Application

-Document 3 (may be required): New Vessels, Out-of-State Vessels, and Homemade Vessels require additional documents:
+Document 3 (may be required): GA Vessels with Paper Title, Brand New Vessels, Out-of-State Vessels, and Homemade Vessels require additional documents:

-- For new, never before registered vessels, a legible copy of the of the Manufacturer's Statement of Origin is required.
+- For brand new, never before registered vessels, the Manufacturer's Statement of Origin is required.

-- A legible copy of the title if coming from a Title State OR a copy of out-of-state Registration Card if the vessel is from a non-titling state is required.
+- You must submit the title if coming from a Title State OR a copy of out-of-state Registration Card if the vessel is from a non-titling state.

 A Bill of Sale (BOS) for a boat must have adequate information to positively link the BOS to the boat, similar to the example WRD BOS.